mv-2112/canonical-openstack-docs/index.rst

-Sunbeam is an upstream OpenStack project hosted under the governance of the OpenInfra Foundation which aims to lower the barrier to entry for people with no previous OpenStack background and fully revolutionise the operational experience.
+Sunbeam is an upstream OpenStack project hosted under the governance of the OpenInfra Foundation which aims to lower the barrier to entry for people with no previous OpenStack background and fully revolutionize the operational experience.

 ---------